 Source: Mitsubishi

-The 2023 Mitsubishi Mirage is the cheapest new car in Canada with its starting price of $14,298.
-At this price point, you'll get a tiny 1.2-litre three-cylinder engine that produces all of 78 horsepower paired with a five-speed manual transmission.
+The 2024 Mitsubishi Mirage retains its title as the cheapest new car in Canada with a starting price of just $16,998.
+This bargain-bin pricing nets you a tiny 1.2-litre three-cylinder engine that produces all of 78 horsepower paired with a continuously variable transmission -- the five-speed manual transmission is no longer available in the 2024 model.

-Inside, the Mirage is equally basic, as it comes standard with a four-speaker AM/FM display audio system but no Android Auto or Apple CarPlay.
-The latter is reserved for this subcompact hatchback's midrange SE and range-topping GT trims.
+Inside, the Mirage is equally basic, as it comes standard with a four-speaker AM/FM display audio system with a 7-inch touchscreen and Android Auto and Apple CarPlay.
 Rounding out the interior is basic cloth upholstery, manual-adjust seats, power front windows (rears are manual), and other very low-level equipment.

 Wonder what your car is worth?

-If a subcompact sedan or hatchback won't work, and you need an SUV, these affordable models should be on your radar.
+If a subcompact sedan or hatchback won't work, and you need an SUV, these affordable 2024 SUV models should be on your radar.

 2023 Kia Seltos